Ataulhaye/smartautomation/README.md

 2. Configure the model settings as per your preference.
 3. Save your Python file to trigger automatic comment generation.

-### Download VS Code and Find the Extension on Marketplace
+### Download VS Code and Install Python Smart Automation

-1. Click here to download VS Code for your Operating System -> [VS Code](https://code.visualstudio.com/download)
+1. [Download VS Code](https://code.visualstudio.com/download) for your operating system.
-2. Go to the VS Code Extensions Marketplace by clicking the extensions icon.
+2. Open VS Code and go to the Extensions Marketplace by clicking the Extensions icon in the sidebar.
 3. Search for **"Python Smart Automation"** in the search bar.
-4. Click **"Install"**.
+4. Click **"Install"** to add the extension.

+Alternatively, you can directly install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Goethe-Uni-Haye.smartautomation&ssr=false#overview).

 ## Report Bugs & Feature Requests
 If you encounter any bugs or have feature requests, please email us at **aahmad@daenet.com**.